-Steganography is an ancient practice that has been used to send secret messages without attracting attention.
-Historically, the ancient Greeks used to hide messages on the messenger’s bare scalp and waited for their hair to grow back to safely deliver the message (Kleiman, 2011).
-Especially throughout war periods, hidden messages were constantly generated and destroyed through different methods and evolved over time.
+Steganography is an information encoding technique that has been used to send secret messages without attracting attention throughout history.
+Ancient Greeks used to hide messages on the bare scalps of messengers then wait for the hair to grow back to safely deliver the message (Kleiman, 2011).
+During periods of war hidden messages were constantly generated and destroyed using different methods that evolved over time.

-Presently, steganography is widely used to add a digital watermark to the electrical properties and conduct a secret conversation.
-It is also a well-known method to embed malicious code to steal sensitive data from users.
+Presently, steganography is widely used to add digital watermarks and conduct secret conversations.
+It is also a well-known method to embed malicious code used to steal sensitive data from users.
 To protect a user from a such situation, it is important to be able to detect and reveal secret data from a suspicious resource.

-For this 8-week project, our team aims to build an image-based steganography application that can both convert secret conversations and reveal the secret data of an uploaded image from the user.
+For this 8-week project, our team aims to build an image-based steganography application that can both encode secret conversations and reveal the secret data of an uploaded image from the user.

 Problem